-- How to support children with emotional needs.

-- How to support children with physical and sensory needs (Hopscotch training).
+- How to support children with hearing impairment

-- Implications of the New Code of Practice 2014 upon teaching and learning.

-- Supporting EAL learners.

-- Supporting Dyslexic learners.
+- Lego Therapy.

 - Behaviour for Learning.

 - Team Teach (positive handling) including key de-escalation techniques.

 - Positive Play.

 - ELSA (Emotional Literacy Support Assistant) training.

-- Defibrillator training for the whole staff.
+- Epi pen training for the whole staff.

-- The Incredible Years Parenting Programme.

-- Boxall Profile training.

-- Drawing and Talking Therapy.

-All senior and middle leaders have completed relevant NPQ qualifications within the past 2 years or are currently completing them.
-We also have several members of staff who have completed or are in the process of completing Masters degrees and other higher education qualifications, which demonstrates our commitment to ongoing and developmental continuing professional development.
+All senior and middle leaders have completed relevant NPQ qualifications within the past 3 years or are currently completing them.
+We also have a member of staff who has completed a Masters degrees and other higher education qualifications, which demonstrates our commitment to ongoing and developmental continuing professional development.